 Quick-Start Protocol

-Today: Pick your most important in-progress project.
-Write down where you stopped and the next action.
+Right now (2 minutes): Pick your most important in-progress project.
+Write down where you stopped and the very next physical action required.
+Tape it to your monitor.

 This article is for informational purposes only and is not a substitute for professional medical or psychological advice.